hashicorp/terraform-provider-azurerm/website/docs/r/key_vault_managed_hardware_security_module.html.markdown

 * `network_acls` - (Optional) A `network_acls` block as defined below.

+* `security_domain_certificate` - (Optional) A list of KeyVault certificates resource ID(minimum of three and up to a maximum of 10) to activate this Managed HSM.
+More information see [activate-your-managed-hsm](https://learn.microsoft.com/en-us/azure/key-vault/managed-hsm/quick-create-cli#activate-your-managed-hsm)

+* `security_domain_quorum` - (Optional) Specifies the minimum number of shares required to decrypt the security domain for recovery.
+This is required the `security_domain_certificate` is provided.
+The value must between 2 and 10 (inclusive).

 * `tags` - (Optional) A mapping of tags to assign to the resource.
 Changing this forces a new resource to be created.

 ---